National Army Museum: Galleries

-The museum has five new galleries: Formation, Soldier, Global, Battle and Society.
+The 2017 redisplay had a temporary display space (later split into a smaller and a larger space, the latter housing 'Foe to Friend', a 2020 exhibition on the BAOR now running until 2024) and five new permanent galleries: Soldier, Army, Battle and Society.
+By April 2023 Empire and Army had been replaced by Formation and Global respectively, with Battle replaced by Conflict in Europe on 7 April 2023 and Society due to be replaced by Army At Home in September 2023.

 Governance

 The National Army Museum achieved devolved status as a non-departmental public body in 1983 under terms of the National Heritage Act.
 The annual Grant-in-Aid from the Ministry of Defence, is administered by the Director of the Museum on behalf of the governing body, the board of trustees of the National Army Museum.